veridonia/whitepaper/Whitepaper.md

 #### 4.2.1 User Onboarding and Baseline Attributes

+As a pragmatic defence against large-scale automated abuse, Veridonia currently couples initial user rating to an IP-level baseline while treating this mechanism as provisional rather than core to the system’s philosophy.

 - **Initial Assignment:** If the IP address has no previous users, a default ELO rating (e.g., 800) is used.
 - **IP-Based ELO Inheritance:** To protect the platform from bot attacks and coordinated manipulation, all new users inherit the ELO rating assigned to their IP address.
 After each voting stage, an IP address is updated to reflect the lowest ELO among its associated users.
 For example, if users from an IP (e.g., 156.156.156.3) have ELO ratings of 850, 700, and 1500, the IP is assigned an ELO of 700.
 Any new users registering from this IP will begin with an ELO of 700, capped at a default maximum (e.g., 800) for first-time IPs.